Defending Your Life: Plot

 In the meantime, things do not go well for Daniel.
-Foster shows a series of episodes in which Daniel never managed to overcome his fears, as well as various other bad decisions and mishaps, while Diamond vigorously attempts to portray Daniel's actions more positively, sometimes praising his client's "restraint" and "thoughtfulness".
+Foster shows a series of episodes in which Daniel never managed to overcome his fears and various other destructive decisions and mishaps.
+At the same time, Diamond vigorously attempts to portray Daniel's actions more positively, sometimes praising his client's "restraint" and "thoughtfulness".

-Before the last day of Daniel's hearing, Julia asks Daniel to spend the night with her, but despite his strong feelings for her, he declines.
-The next day, Foster plays footage of Daniel's previous night with Julia, over Diamond's objections.
-Foster argues this clearly underscores Daniel's fear and lack of courage.
+Before the last day of Daniel's hearing, Julia asks Daniel to spend the night with her, but he declines despite his strong feelings for her.
+Foster plays footage of Daniel's previous night with Julia over Diamond's objections the next day.
+Foster argues this underscores Daniel's fear and lack of courage.
 The next day, it is ruled that Daniel will return to Earth, while Julia is judged worthy to move on.
-Before saying goodbye, Diamond comforts Daniel with the knowledge that the court is not infallible and just because Foster won it doesn't mean she's right, but Daniel remains disappointed.
+Before saying goodbye, Diamond comforts Daniel with the knowledge that the court is not infallible and that just because Foster won does not mean she is right, but Daniel remains disappointed.

 Daniel boards a tram poised to return to Earth when Julia yells to him from a different tram.
-He manages to desperately unstrap himself, claw open a door, and leap, dodging other trams, and suffering minor electric shocks to get to Julia's tram.
-She is unable to open the door and he is unable to enter her tram.
+He manages to unstrap himself, claw open a door, and race to Julia's tram, but she cannot open the door.
 He clings to the outside of the moving vehicle, banging on the door and trying to pry it open.
-She yells in vain for the driver to stop.
 They tell each other they love each other.
-The scene pulls back to show that the entire event is being watched by closed circuit TV by Diamond, Foster, and the judges in the chamber where Daniel's hearing took place.
-Diamond remarks to Foster, "Brave enough for you?", who gives him a slight smiling acknowledgement.
-One judge whispers to the other, who then sends a message ordering the tram doors opened.
+The scene pulls back to show that the entire event is being watched on closed-circuit TV by Diamond, Foster, and the judges in the chamber where Daniel's hearing occurred.
+Diamond remarks to Foster, "Brave enough for you?" and she gives him a slight smiling acknowledgment.
+One judge whispers to the other, then sends a message ordering the tram doors to open.
 Daniel and Julia are reunited, applauded by the other passengers, and embrace as they are allowed to move on to the next phase of existence together.